 If the above relation holds, b(i), is set to max(200, F(i)-L(i)).
 It should be noted that for underflow control the estimated buffer fullness is set to the actual buffer fullness.
 This is to guarantee that the buffer does not underflow at any time within the interval whereby picture i gets decoded.

+Deblocking in RDO

+The VTM encoder has the option to apply deblocking filtering during rate-distortion optimization (RDO) calculations for mode selections to increase compression efficiency in the random access and low delay coding configurations.
+This feature is controlled by the encoder parameter EncDbOpt.

+When enabled, the current CU along with the areas affected by deblocking (up to 8 rows or columns) above and to the left are copied to a temporary buffer and the deblocking filter process is applied along the left and top edges of the CU in the temporary buffer.
+The distortion is then calculated using the deblocked CU.
+The difference of the distortion before and after applying deblocking of the areas to the left and above are added to the resulting total CU distortion.

+The impact of deblocking filtering along the right and bottom edge is not included since those neighbouring CUs are not available when processing the current CU.

 Block Importance Mapping (BIM)

 The VTM reference encoder supports a block QP adaptation method called Block Importance Mapping (BIM).
 The method is enabled by setting the VTM encoder configuration parameter BIM to 1.
 It is also recommended to set TemporalFilter to 1 and both TemporalFilterPastRefs and TemporalFilterFutureRefs to at least 2.
 BIM sets delta QP for CTUs depending on an estimation of the difference between pictures and is based on calculations performed in the MCTF.
 QP is only modified for frames where the temporal filter is active, i.e., where POC is divisible by eight.